Baftas accused of being Covid super-spreader event and derailing forthcoming Oscars

 Oscars attendees are required to do two PCR tests and guests are being asked to wear masks.

-This year’s Best Film Oscar is expected to be won by either Jane Campion’s western The Power of the Dog or British film CODA.
+This year’s Best Film Oscar is expected to be won by either Jane Campion’s western The Power of the Dog or CODA.
 Read the full list of Oscar nominees here.

 The UK has seen a 47 per cent week-on-week increase in new coronavirus cases, figures suggest – with an average of 258,155 new symptomatic infections reported each day.